 Kanzi, four, is a sibling of Jaali and one of nine Spotted hyenas at Monarto Safari Park.
 The Spotted hyena is found in their native Africa and is classified by the IUCN as of least concern.
 Despite their classification, their population numbers are declining due to culling, trapping and poisoning.

 Zoos SA proudly partners with conservation groups like the South African National Parks Honorary Rangers to ensure the survival of species like the Spotted hyena in the wild.

-Six-year-old cheetah Qailee arrived at Monarto Safari Park from Cango Wildlife Ranch in South Africa in 2017.
+Five-year-old cheetah Qailee arrived at Monarto Safari Park from Cango Wildlife Ranch in South Africa in 2017.

 Zoos SA partners with the Cheetah Conservation Fund.
 This conservation group is dedicated to undertaking research, habitat restoration, and human-wildlife conflict resolution.
 The cheetah is vulnerable in the wild, with a decreasing trend in population due to habitat loss and the exotic pet trade.

 Visitors to Monarto Safari Park will be able to spot our cheetah and the Spotted hyena clan from the Zu-Loop bus and viewing platforms.